 Swizzle drinks are typically made with rum and served in tall, slim Collins glasses.

 Yet, just like for sour cocktails, the base liquor can be substituted by all sorts of spirits.
-That's also what David Embury declares in his book Fine Art of Mixing Drinks.
+That's also what David Embury declares in his book Fine Art of Mixing Drinks from 1948.

 The signature tool to make a proper Swizzle is the Swizzle stick.
 This nifty tool helps churn the ice and therefore cool the cocktail.

 What is a Swizzle Drink?

 A Swizzle Cocktail is a drink made with a spirit base, citrus juice, and syrup served in a Collins glass.
 It follows a very particular preparation method where you churn with a swizzle stick.
 These drinks always contain crushed ice, making the churning-with-the-stick part a lot easier.

 The Rum Swizzle is the original version of this drink, but there are countless riffs.
 So, the term swizzle doesn't describe a list of ingredients for a mixed drink but rather the preparation technique.

 The Swizzle stick is a bar tool traditionally made from a twig of an Evergreen Tree known as Quararibea turbinata or Swizzle Stick Tree.
 It is the one essential instrument if you want to make a Swizzle cocktail.

 The twigs used for churning the mix of liquid and ice had 5 or 6 prongs at one end.
 When quickly turning the stick, these prongs help blend the ingredients.

 Today, Swizzle sticks are usually made of metal or plastic instead of wood.
 However, you can still find some traditional ones made of Quararibea turbinata twigs.

 How to Swizzle a Cocktail

 Swizzling a cocktail is not overly complicated and is actually quite fun.
 Just follow these easy steps:

 - Pour crushed ice first, followed by all ingredients, into a Collins glass until it's 2/3 filled.

 - Hold the swizzle stick between the palms of your hands and put it into the liquid you just poured into the glass.